elkebir-group/OncoLib/README.md

-# OncoSim
+# OncoLib

-OncoLib is a library for simulating the evolution and NGS sequencing of a metastatic tumor.
+OncoLib is a library for reconstructing and simulating the evolution and NGS sequencing of a metastatic tumor.

 ## Contents